Ross Bay Cemetery

 Ross Bay Cemetery is home to many iconic Victorians; Sir James Douglas, Sir Matthew Baillie Begbie and Amor De Cosmos and members of the Dunsmuir family.
 The Carr family grave has become a pilgrimage place for visitors, who leave small tributes to Emily.

-In December 1872, Mary Pearse would become the first person to be buried at Ross Bay Cemetery.
+In December 1872, Mary Pearse would become the first person to be buried at the graveyard.
 Even with further land purchases to enlarge the cemetery, by 1923 the Ross Bay Cemetery was close to being full.

 It was at this time that Royal Oak Burial Park opened.
-Royal Oak Burial Park would eventually became one of western Canada’s largest grave yards.
+Royal Oak Burial Park would eventually become one of western Canada’s largest graveyards.

-If you have a memorial in Ross Bay Cemetery that needs to be preserved and restored, please contact us.
+If you have a memorial in Cemetery that needs to be preserved and restored, please contact us.

 We do not use harsh chemicals such as acids and bleaches to clean memorials and we do not use high psi pressure washers.

-Our techniques in monument preservation are similar to those used in restoring historic buildings; gentle, natural and long lasting, without causing damage.
+Our techniques in monument preservation are like those used in restoring historic buildings; gentle, natural and long-lasting, without causing damage.